Sapphichat/Documentation/docs/protocol/index.md

 ### User identification

 - Users are identified by their unique usernames, which are case-sensitive.
-Usernames can contain only letters, in minuscule only, and must be at least 1 characters long and max 16 characters long.
+Usernames can contain only lowercase letters and must be at least 1 character and at most 16 characters long.
 Usernames are not allowed to contain spaces or special characters.
 - An account can have a display name, which is used to identify the user in the chat.
 The display name can be changed at any time and is not required to be unique.
 It can contain letters, numbers, spaces, and special characters.
 - Passwords are mandatory, and must be securely stored and hashed on the server side.
 Passwords must be at least 8 characters long and contain at least one uppercase letter, one lowercase letter, one number, and one special character.